pedditarakaraviteja/HospitalChargesforInpatients-Mapreduce/README.md

 * For each state, calculate the total number of discharges.(Peddi Taraka Raviteja).
 * For each state, calculate the maximum number of Average total payments(Sai Manikanta Durga Prasad.Vinukonda)
 * For each city, count the number of total discharges.(Yaswanth Yarram)
+* For each city, calculate the number of Average medical payments(Jarvis hang wang)

 ### Big data solutions
 One solution per developer.